vukbgit/simplex/README.md

     * __local__: files developed for the application
         * __simplex__: top level namespace folder for application files, every class defined inside has base namespace _Simplex\Local_
             * __bin__: created at installation time for useful bash scripts
-                * __composer.sh__: allows to use composer with a PHP version different from the default one used by default by the PHP CLI application, useful on a system with multiple PHP versions installed; it's a good idea to soft link it into root
+                * __composer.sh__: allows to use composer with a PHP version different from the system default one used by the PHP CLI application, useful on a system with multiple PHP versions installed; it's a good idea to soft link it into root
             * __config__: configuration files for whole application to be customized
                 * __constants.php__: environment constants, quite self explanatory, some of them should be set right after installation; NOTE: most of the regards paths Simplex uses for inclusions, it shouldn't be necessary to change them
                 * __db.php__: database configuration, returns a PHP object, to be compiled if application uses a database (see file for details)
-                * __di-container.php__: definition to be used by the DI Container to instantiate the classes used by the application; it integrates __private/local/share/vukbgit/simplex/src/configdi-container.php/__ which stores the definitions for classes used by the Simplex angine
+                * __di-container.php__: definition to be used by the DI Container to instantiate the classes used by the application; it integrates __private/local/share/vukbgit/simplex/src/config/di-container.php/__ which stores the definitions for classes used by the Simplex engine
                 * __languages.json__: languages used by the application, indexed by a custom key (the one proposed is the ISO-639-1 two letters code); if the route passes a "language" parameter, language is searched for otherwise first one defined (defaults to English) it's used
                 * __sass.config__: custom format file to speed up Sass files compilation using the _sass.sh_ script: you can define for each file to be compiled a custom id (any string) and source and destination paths, so you you ca use the shell and call from the root folder `sass file-id` to compile the minified CSS version
             * __sass__: some scss empty drafts to help compile Bootstrap and some application css